 Teaching the vowels is easy using these phonics worksheets.
 You can use these worksheets many different ways, but -one way we suggest is to chorally teach the worksheets so that every child is actively involved in sounding out and writing each letter, word and sentence.
 The teacher is the model that demonstrates how each word is sounded out and spelled.
 Each child, using his/her own worksheet, chorally makes the sounds as well, writing the letters while following along.
 Very quickly, children become their own models!

 This packet contains all the long and short vowels, including y as a vowel – making the sound e or i.
-THIS IS A BUNDLE OF ALL OF OUR VOWEL WORKSHEETS.

 The types of worksheets included are:

 • A Teacher Directed Worksheet: -This worksheet contains several picture words and a few other sight words.
 Underneath each of the picture words are the words which the teacher will help the student(s) chorally sound out.
 This worksheet can also be used as a tracing worksheet during a review day.

 • A Student Worksheet: This worksheet contains several picture words and a few other sight words.
 This is the worksheet that the student uses to follow along with the teacher while sounding out each word.

 • A Teacher Directed Sentence: After the students sound out each of the pictures and sight words with the teacher, the teacher helps the students sound out and write a sentence about one of the picture words.
 The teacher uses the teacher directed sentence to help teach sound blending, but also proper sentence structure and punctuation.

 • A Student Worksheet for Teacher Directed Sentence: A blank copy of writing paper is included for the students to write their teacher directed sentence.

 The program was intended to use these four worksheets in the following way: (You may, however, use the worksheets as desired in your classroom.)